-39.0 Display Screen Equipment (DSE) and workplace risk assessment
+38.0 Display Screen Equipment (DSE) and workplace risk assessment

-39.1 The Health and Safety (Display Screen Equipment) Regulations 1992 require that regular users of all types of display screen equipment are risk assessed and steps are taken as needed to protect their health and safety.

-39.2 The school will arrange risk assessments as necessary.
+- 38.1 The Health and Safety (Display Screen Equipment) Regulations 1992 require that regular users of all types of display screen equipment are risk assessed and steps are taken as needed to protect their health and safety. - 38.2 The School Business Manager will arrange risk assessments as necessary.
 All employees and anyone else on school business such as volunteers can ask for a risk assessment regarding their workplace and the use of DSE.
 (Other issues to do with IT are covered under Section 35 "Computers".)

-40.0 Electricity
+39.0 Electricity

-40.1 The use of electrical systems will follow the current legal requirements.
-These include the general duties within the Health and Safety at Work etc Act 1974 Section 2 (2) and the Electricity at Work Regulations 1989.

-40.1 Electricity within teaching and learning will also follow the guidance from CLEAPSS and DATA.
+- 39.1 The use of electrical systems will follow the current legal requirements.
+These include the general duties within the Health and Safety at Work etc Act 1974 Section 2 (2) and the Electricity at Work Regulations 1989. - 39.2 Electricity within teaching and learning will also follow the guidance from CLEAPSS and DATA.

-40.2 For further details see: Risk assessments
+For further details see: Risk assessments

-41.0 Emergency Procedures
+40.0 Emergency Procedures

-41.1 The specific procedures are as contained the following documents.
-These are based on the 3C's advice from Delegated Services (Policy for Critical Incidents, Continuity and supporting the Community) and government guidance.
-The school a previously encountered scenario and staff will need to react using their training and judgement.
+40.1 The specific procedures are as contained the following documents.
+These are based on the 3C's advice from Delegated Services (Policy for Critical Incidents, Business Continuity and supporting the Community) and government guidance.
+The school accepts that the nature of an emergency means that they may not fit into a previously encountered scenario and staff will need to react using their training and judgement.

-a.
-Fire evacuation procedures as part of the Fire Risk Assessment to meet the obligations under the Regulatory Reform (Fire Safety) Order 2005 b.
-First aid and medical support in relation to the First Aid at Work Regulations 1981 and statutory guidance from DfE.

-c.
-Problems from gas, water and electricity such as leaks, floods and service outage d.
-Intruder, crime and terrorism including aggression and violence from parents or other visitors
+- Fire evacuation procedures as part of the Fire Risk Assessment to meet the obligations under the Regulatory Reform (Fire Safety) Order 2005 - First aid and medical support in relation to the First Aid at Work Regulations 1981 and statutory guidance from DfE. - Problems from gas, water and electricity such as leaks, floods and service outage - Intruder, crime and terrorism including aggression and violence from parents or other visitors